ksu-hmi/News-Bot/README.md

-# News-Bot
+# VIAA News-Bot
+Virtual Information Administrative Assistant - VIAA

-We are building a bot that will grab news from selected keywords and will populate a feed.
-This will allow a user to select which to post to social media.
+This is code to a bot that will grab news from  user entered keywords and then populates a webfeed.
+Users will then be able to push selected news links and articles to social media.

+It will currently only work with VIAA's social media accounts.